 A lot of camera straps are stuck in the past … unnecessarily bulky, made from traditional low-tech materials and metal hardware.

 We take a different approach, using materials found in modern expedition gear, where strength-to-weight ratio is critical, and exposure to the elements is a given.

 If you’re looking for a faux-heirloom made of leather and steel, you’ll have to look elsewhere — because we won’t make camera straps that rust, rot or crack after a downpour (especially for today’s weather-sealed cameras).

 Not all cameras are the same, so we’ve got two optimized mounting options, reducing bulk around the hand when possible.

 For cameras that require a “traditional” flat mount, we use hardware developed by aerospace engineers, for cameras being sent to … you guessed it … space.
 And to tidy up the loose ends, we developed a streamlined installation method.

-The barely-there lug mount version (shown here) comes with our proprietary split rings, made from a steel and magnesium alloy that’s 25% stronger than stainless steel.
+The barely-there lug mount version (shown here) comes with our proprietary Standard Split Rings, made from a steel and magnesium alloy that’s 25% stronger than stainless steel.
 It’s almost like holding a naked camera — but much more secure.